nkgt/utils/README.md

 > cmake --build .
 ```

-If you wish to also build the test suite you'll need to install [vcpkg](https://vcpkg.io/) and integrate directly in CMake by running
+If you wish to also build the test suite you'll need to install [vcpkg](https://vcpkg.io/) and integrate it directly in CMake by running

 ```bash
 > mkdir build && cd build